PEPEcoin/kotlin-web-site/pages/docs/reference/compatibility-guide-13.md

 # Compatibility Guide for Kotlin 1.3

-One of the fundamental principles in Kotlin Language Design are *Keeping the Language Modern* and *Comfortable Updates*.
+*Keeping the Language Modern* and *Comfortable Updates* are among the fundamental principles in Kotlin Language Design.
 The former says that constructions which obstruct language evolution should be removed, and the latter says that this removal should be well-communicated beforehand to make code migration as smooth as possible.

 While most of the language changes were already announced through other channels, like update changelogs or compiler warnings, this documents summarizes them all, providing a complete reference for migration from Kotlin 1.2 to Kotlin 1.3